KZGlobalTeam/gokz/README.md

  * When the plugins first load, various configuration files will be auto-generated and can be found in `csgo/cfg/sourcemod/gokz`.
  * Use `sm_updatemappool` to populate the ranked map pool with those in `csgo/cfg/sourcemod/gokz/gokz-localranks-mappool.cfg`.

+Please refer to the wiki for a [more detailed installation guide](https://bitbucket.org/kztimerglobalteam/gokz/wiki/Installation%20Guide).

 ### Updating

  * Minor updates - Download and extract `GOKZ-latest-upgrade.zip` from [Downloads](https://bitbucket.org/kztimerglobalteam/gokz/downloads/) to `csgo`.